 Street to School

-We aim to fulfil the brand promise by improving the lives of underprivileged children.
-Aviva India's Corporate Social Responsibility initiatives focus on empowering underprivileged children through education.
-It recognises education as the right of every child - the right to a strong foundation that enables them to escape the vicious circle of ignorance, disease and poverty.
+We, at Aviva India, aim to fulfil our brand promise by improving the lives of underprivileged children.
+Our Corporate Social Responsibility initiatives focus on empowering underprivileged children through education.
+We recognise education as the right of every child - the right to a strong foundation that enables them to escape the vicious circle of ignorance, disease and poverty.

-The Aviva India Brand stands for understanding the dreams and aspirations of young India.
-And our CSR programme is aimed at fulfilling the brand promise by improving the lives of underprivileged children and helping them develop their full potential.
+Moreover, since the Aviva India Brand stands for understanding the dreams and aspirations of young India, our CSR programme aims fulfilling the brand promise by improving the lives of underprivileged children and helping them to develop their full potential.

-In our endeavour towards educating the underprivileged, we have several partners, who believe in the same brand philosophy.
+In our endeavour towards educating the underprivileged, we have several partners who believe in the same philosophy.